csdms/bmi/docs/source/bmi.getter_setter.rst

   variable may not be accessible after calling :ref:`finalize`.
 * In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.
+* *Parallel*: the number of items may vary per MPI thread, hence the size and content of the *src* argument will vary per MPI thread.

 [:ref:`getter_setter_funcs` | :ref:`basic_model_interface`]